AriFordsham/GHCWiki/continuous-integration-configuration.md

 # Docker images

 All of the Linux builders are run in Docker containers.
 The images for these builds can be found in the [ghc/ci-images](https://gitlab.haskell.org/ghc/ci-images) project.
+They are generated via GitLab Pipelines and pushed to the `gitlab.haskell.org/ghc/ci-images` Docker repository.

 # GitLab runner configuration